MSUSAzureAccelerators/Sustainable-Smart-Buildings-HackInBox/README.md

 * The challenge files for this course

 ## Hackathon Challenges:
 This hackathon comes with three challenges.
-Each of the three challenges helps individuals to apply data science best paractices to build a model to predict shop floor occupancy.
-Each challenge comes with individual tasks and can we reviewed in the [student guide](https://github.com/MODDSAIAccelerators/SustainableSmartBuildingsHackInBox/blob/main/Hacker%20Assests/StudentGuide.docx).
+Each of the three challenges is designed to help individuals to apply data science best paractices to build a model to predict shop floor occupancy.
+Each challenge comes with individual tasks that can be viewed in this [student guide](https://github.com/MODDSAIAccelerators/SustainableSmartBuildingsHackInBox/blob/main/Hacker%20Assests/StudentGuide.docx).

 ### Challenge 1: Load the data set to Azure Machine Learning Workspace
-A sophisticated data-collection device, the sensor is a crucial and fascinating component of the Internet of Things (IoT).
+A sophisticated data-collection device, the sensor, is a crucial and fascinating component of the Internet of Things (IoT).
 The purpose of sensors is to collect analog data   from the physical world and translate it into digital data assets.
 Sensors are measuring just about any aspect of the physical world.
 The calibration of sensors allows them to  be tailored to application-specific functions.
 In this dataset, sensors have been calibrated to measure temperature, humidity, CO2 concentration, luminosity and PIR (motion detection) with accuracy.
 This sensor data is tasked with capturing information relevant to a shop floor design, so the data can be used to make process improvements for the purpose of increasing carbon and energy efficiency in shop floors.

       This challenge is designed to achieve following learning objectives:
          * How is sensor data collected in Azure Blobs?
-         * How to ingest and wrangle the data to generate insights from it?
+         * How to ingest data and wrangle the data to generate insights from it?

 ### Challenge 2: Data Exploration
 Data exploration is an approach to understand what is in a dataset and the characteristics of the data.
 These characteristics can include size or amount of data, completeness of the data, correctness of the data, possible relationships amongst data elements or files/tables in the data.
 Data Exploration is aimed at understanding the nuances of the data, and defining basic metadata (statistics, structure, relationships) for the data set that can be used in further analysis.

       This challenge is designed to achieve following learning objectives:
-         * What are the ways data can be pruned or refined by removing unusable and poorly formatted data portions?
+         * What are the best ways to prune the data (or refined by removing unusable and poorly formatted data portions)?
          * How to visualize relevant relationships amongst features across dataset?

 ### Challenge 3: Build a classification model to predict shop floor occupancy